himotoyoshi/carray/guides/users/21_iterator_family.md

 ## The form-only base

-All five descend from `CAIterator`, a **form-only base**.
+All six descend from `CAIterator`, a **form-only base**.
 It carries no engine of its own — each member supplies its own.
 What the base declares is only two things: the shared shape accessors (`shape` and `ndim`; `dim` is a legacy alias for `shape`) and the list of reduction names every member is expected to provide.

 `CAIterator` deliberately does **not** `include Enumerable`.
 That is a design decision, not an oversight. `Enumerable` would inject `min`, `max`, `sum`, `count`, `to_a`, and friends — names that already mean something precise on this surface.
 If `Enumerable#min` leaked in, `it.min` might silently compare *pieces* against each other instead of folding *within* each piece, and you would get a plausible-looking wrong answer with no error.
 So the family spells out its whole surface explicitly and lets nothing slip in behind it.